 How long will it take me to climb Ben Nevis?

-This depends on many factors such as your fitness level, the route you choose, the weather and how many breaks you will need to take.
+This depends on many factors, such as your fitness level, the route you choose, the weather, and how many breaks you will need to take.
 The most straightforward route takes roughly 7-9 hours to complete.
-Approximately 3.5 – 4.5 hours of this is the ascent to the summit.
+The ascent to the summit takes approximately 3.5 – 4.5 hours.

 How difficult is it to climb?

-Again this depends on your route.
-However, all ways are long and strenuous!
-You will undoubtedly feel achy the next day; however, you will also feel a great sense of achievement.
+Again, this depends on your route.
+However, all routes are long and strenuous!
+You will undoubtedly feel achy the next day, but you will also feel a great sense of achievement.

 Will I need a map and a compass?

 The more accessible mountain track is reasonably straightforward.
-However, it’s essential to take both a map and a compass in case there is poor visibility during the climb.
+However, it’s essential to take both a map and a compass in case of poor visibility during the climb.

 Should I pack food?

-Yes! and at least 1.5 litres of water with you in a reusable water bottle.
-It’s essential to start the day with a filling breakfast; porridge and banana are great choices.
+Yes! and at least 1.5 litres of water in a reusable water bottle.
+It’s essential to start the day with a filling breakfast; porridge and bananas are great choices.
 Then, pack a variety of food and snacks to keep you going.
 Try to choose complex carbohydrates and whole foods.
-Malt loaf, mixed fruit and nuts, ham/cheese sandwiches, raw fruit bars, dark chocolate or filled wraps are all great options to sustain you on your hike.
+Malt loaf, mixed fruit and nuts, ham/cheese sandwiches, raw fruit bars, dark chocolate, or filled wraps are all great options to sustain you on your hike.

 2. Snowdon, Snowdonia, Wales

-There are 6 main walking routes on Snowdon, so it’s a good idea to use two different routes, one up and one down.
-So that you can experience a diverse view of the surrounding area, please make sure to choose the route most suitable to you and your abilities.
+There are six main walking routes on Snowdon, so it’s a good idea to use two different routes, one up and one down.
+Please choose the route most suitable to you and your abilities.

 FAQs about climbing Snowdon;